Dáil Éireann - Volume 631 - 14 February, 2007

 Mr. Parlon Mr. Parlon

-Mr. Parlon: I am replying to this matter on behalf of the Minister for Health and Children, Deputy Harney.
-I welcome the opportunity to set out the position on the issue raised by Deputy Lynch.
+Mr. Parlon: I am taking this matter on behalf of my colleague, the Minister for Health and Children, Deputy Harney.
+I thank the Deputy for raising the question as it provides me with an opportunity to outline the background to the current situation in regard to St. Margaret’s nursing home and the action taken by the Health Service Executive.